By ARDEN IGLEHEART

 Botwinski said another reason for the 100 percent pass rate is that the tests in the program are based on the type of questions they have on the NCLEX, which require a lot of critical thinking.
 The tests, according to Botwinski, aren’t just exams where students can memorize answers.
 Some multiple-choice questions will have answers that are all correct, and students will have to pick the “best” answer.

 The university’s nursing program is known for its rigor, and Botwinski cites this as a factor to the success of students on the exam.
 However, some students see this as the university trying to “weed out” nursing students.

 Emily Batten, a junior nursing major, believes that weeding out students is part of the reason all students who took the exam passed.

 “I think because it’s such an acclaimed nursing program, and the pass rate is so high, that from the beginning people have been weeded out,” Batten said.
 “I know that people started the program, who got in, but quit within the first couple of weeks because they realized it was going to be too hard.”

-Johanna Wagner, a junior nursing major, thinks it’s necessary to weed students out.
-Anatomy and physiology is one course accused of being a weed-out class, but Wagner defends its level of difficulty.
+Johanna Wagner, a junior nursing major, said that it’s necessary to weed students out.
+Anatomy and physiology is one course known for being a weed-out class, Wagner said, but she defends its level of difficulty.